 Checking out of Mexico is easy.
 Present your paperwork to the guard at the guard station immediately before the border.
 You won’t miss the border.
 There is an iron gate blocking your entry into Guatemala.
 There are no signs.
 Hence, just look for the gate.
 This is a very informal border crossing compared to the others and is worth the extra couple of hours’ drive.

 When I arrived at the border, I was the only car crossing, with no lines and no hassles.
 The Mexican official will check your papers, ask you the usual questions, take a quick look through your possessions and then let you proceed.

 Before leaving Mexico, the fumigation police spray your vehicle with a horrid-smelling chemical.
 Of course, there is a nominal service charge.
 You will need the fumigation certificate on the Guatemalan side of the border, don’t throw it away.
 After fumigation, which takes about 5 minutes, you are permitted to enter Guatemala.

 Currency Exchange at Border

-If you plan to travel through Guatemala directly to Honduras or El Salvador, it is best to change a sufficient amount of money for the complete day.
-There is no need to spend time finding and exchanging money to save a few dollars.
+If your plan is to travel through Guatemala directly to Honduras or El Salvador, it is best to change a sufficient amount of money for the entire day.
+There is no need to spend time trying to find and exchange money to save a few dollars.
 The rates are usually lower at the border, but on the other hand, it’s a hassle-free exchange.
-Latin American banks complicate foreign money exchange, and most take their time when exchanging gringo money.
+Latin American banks complicate foreign money exchange, and most take their time exchanging Gringo money.
 Even though black market exchangers are illegal, officials won’t hassle you when you exchange money with the exchangers.